Joy57/Cipher-Utility/README.md

 1. Run the `make` command.
 2. Run executable file `./cipher`.

-If you modify or make changes to the code please make sure to run `make clean` and then follow the above step to run the program again.
+**Note:** If you modify or make changes to the code please make sure to run `make clean` and then follow the above step to run the program again.

 When you run the executable `cipher`, it will provide the following direction for usage.